Te Kete Ipurangi Navigation:

 Solution

-Equilateral triangle: As the perimeter of the equilateral triangle is 30 cm, one of its sides is 10 cm.
+As the perimeter of the equilateral triangle below is 30 cm, one of its sides must be 10 cm.

 If we draw the perpendicular of the triangle, we see that, by Pythagoras’ Theorem, 102 = 52 + h2.
 So, h2 = 102 – 52 = 100 – 25 = 75.
 So h = √75.
 The area of the equilateral triangle is, therefore, AT = ½ x 10 x √75.
 This is approximately 43.30 cm2.

-Regular hexagon: The regular hexagon has six equal sides, so each side is of length 5 cm.
+The regular hexagon below has a perimeter of 30 cm, and six equal sides, so each side must be 5 cm in length.

-It is probably easiest to divide the hexagon into six equilateral triangles, each one of which has sidelength 5 cm.
+It is probably easiest to divide the hexagon into six equilateral triangles, each one of which has side length of 5 cm.
 Using ideas from above, we see that the area of each of these triangles is ½ x 5 x √(52 - 2.5 2).
 This is approximately 10.83 cm2.
 So the area of the regular hexagon AH = 6 x 10.83 = 64.95.

 It is clear that the circle has the biggest area.
 It’s interesting that the areas of the regular polygons seem to increase as the number of sides increases.